 ‘We need to seek the poetic, creative, transformative model that will not imperialistically or phallically replace its other(s), but shift and supplement, allowing the generative play of masculine and feminine as principles of structural, sexual differences, not mirrors of each other in some dumb and ultimately asymmetrical equality.
 The feminine has been so censored that even feminists are afraid to think about it; insisting on only the social gender, women stand by and allow feminism, the greatest revolution in thought of the century to be put in the waste bin of past -their- sell-by-date fashions’

-One’s destiny is by no means ‘fixed’ by one’s biological reality but from a magical/alchemical perspective it does provides the prima materia, the cornucopia of a sublime, transformational substance and apparatus from which we all orient our passage through life.
-The narrative of anti-essentialism seems to be that any impact of biology on the lives of women is limiting as it reinforces limiting archetypes and hinders participation in some notion of the wider world?
+Arguably, one’s destiny is by no means ‘fixed’ by one’s biological reality and from a magical, alchemical perspective, each body provides a unique vehicle through which we all may experience and transform our passage through life.
+The narrative of anti-essentialism seems to be that any impact of biology on the lives of women is limiting, sustains gendered stereotypes and generally hinders participation and engagement in the world.
 But there is something profound missing here, in that the world itself is simply not balanced and accommodating to women and alternative forms of society that might arise from accommodating the realities of women’s lives in a more inclusive way.
-Morton suggests that movements such as Eco-feminism in some ways overcompensated for this imbalance by promoting a form of exclusivity that equated women with ‘nature’.
-However, it’s undeniable that possibilities for a more female friendly society have been subsumed within technological advances and the vast inequalities that still exist remain largely unchallenged.
-In terms of sex magical paradigms, if one extends the exploration of 156 beyond polarity/ heterosexual practices that have defined it thus far, one approaches ideas about essentialism/anti-essentialism that go beyond orthodox ‘gender theory’ and extend boundaries regarding sexual difference and into a much wider, post-human arena.
+Morton suggests that movements such as Eco-Feminism overcompensated for this imbalance in some ways by promoting a form of exclusivity that equated women with ‘nature’ (thus potentially setting up a whole new set of erroneous stereotypes).
+However, it’s undeniable that possibilities for a more female friendly society have been subsumed within technological advances and the many gendered inequalities that still exist remain largely unchallenged.
+In terms of sex-magical paradigms, if one extends the exploration of ‘156’ beyond the traditional gendered symbolism and heteronormative practices that have defined it thus far, one approaches ideas about essentialism/anti-essentialism that go beyond orthodox ‘gender theory’ and extend boundaries regarding sexual difference and into a much wider, post-human arena.

 HIEROS GAMOS 156